inaka/elvis_core/README.md

 to specify them in a `rules` key which is a list of items with the following structure `{Module, Function, RuleConfig}`, or `{Module, Function}` - if the rule takes no configuration values.
-You can also `disable` certain rules if you want to, by specifying them in the `rules` key and passing `disable` as a third parameter.
+You can also `disable` certain rules if you want to, by specifying them in the `rules` key and passing `disable` as a third argument.

 #### Disabling Rules